Squidiis/NotionBridge-docs/README.md

   - `queryAllDatabase`: Query a database with filters

 - **Pages**
   - `createPage`: Create a new page with simple property objects
   - `getPage`: Load all metadata and properties of a page
   - `updatePage`: Update properties, icon, cover, or archived status
   - `archivePage`: Archive a page
+  - `addSelectOption`: Add and select a new value for a select or multi_select property (automatically updates schema)

 - **Blocks**
   - `getBlockChildren`: Fetch all child blocks of a page or block (including pagination)